Aonodensetsu/prev_gen/README.md

 Simple as can be!

 # Changelog:
-Version 6 - the rewrite update, the project is rewritten from scratch to fix any bugs and improve usability
+Version 7 - added little corner descriptions as in gruvbox, repositioned text a bit
 ![Current version](result.png)

 Archive of past results - to laugh or cry:
+[Version 6](version6.png) - the rewrite update, the project is rewritten from scratch to fix any bugs and improve usability
 Version 5 - the README update, finally added the Usage section (no image)
 [Version 4](version4.png) - the little darker strip at the bottom goes a long way in making this look good
 [Version 3](version3.png) - finally fixed the font, arial was making me angry, had to fix contrast again